 Candidates are required to complete 60 credits, including 6 compulsory courses (6 credits each), and 4 elective courses (6 credits each) or 2 elective courses (6 credits each) with a dissertation (12 credits).
-Candidates can take elective courses from courses in other fields of study under the Master of Social Sciences (Behavioral Health, Gerontology, Mental Health, Nonprofit Management, Social Work) programmes.
-Special approval from the respective Programme Directors for the courses in the above-mentioned fields of study is needed.
+Candidates can take elective courses in other fields of study under the Master of Social Sciences (Behavioral Health, Gerontology, Mental Health, Nonprofit Management) and the Master of Social Work programmes.
+Special approval from the respective Programme Directors for the courses in the above-mentioned fields of study or programme is needed.